Head-to-head comparison across 3benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 87

-Pick Claude Opus 4.6 if you want the stronger benchmark profile.
-DeepSeek V4 Pro (Max) only becomes the better choice if coding is the priority or you want the cheaper token bill.
+Treat this as a split decision.
+Claude Opus 4.6 makes more sense if knowledge is the priority or you would rather avoid the extra latency and token burn of a reasoning model; DeepSeek V4 Pro (Max) is the better fit if coding is the priority or you want the cheaper token bill.

 Agentic